 7. BIG dog in a little body

-Corgis have the “BIG Dog Attitude”.
-They are sassy and bossy little dogs that will stand up to big dogs.
-If untrained, they can become growlers and be snappy.
+Corgis have that “BIG Dog Attitude”.
+They are loving yet bossy little dogs that will stand up to big dogs.
+If untrained, they will try and be the BOSS.

 8. Will my corgi have back/hip issues

-Research shows that hip and back issues are caused from broth genetic and environmental components.
+Research shows that hip and back issues are caused from not only genetic but environmental components also.
 Genetic and OFA testing is still important but environmental factors such as feeding a high quality dog food, not allowing these dogs to jump from tall heights, weight control and appropriate exercise all play an important role in preventing hip and back issues.

 What can owners do to prevent these problems?